 So, you are a self-made entrepreneur with a business idea of gold and the initiative to get it off the ground and running.
 As you look around, you see several routes to e-commerce success, but turn your gaze to the big behemoth: Amazon.
+After all, Amazon has over 6 million sellers.
 There’s no doubt you’re wondering if your business ready to break into the Amazon Marketplace.

 Well, the answer might be yes.
 Amazon and resources like projectfba.com have made it easier to become a successful seller.
 However, before committing, you’ll want to know what you’re getting yourself into.

 Here are several factors you need to consider before becoming an FBA seller.

 Amazon has made a platform where sellers can sign up in just a few minutes and have listings live very quickly.
 This e-commerce site has made it functionally easy to begin selling and has the name to bring in customers.
 But, selling on Amazon is about more than how simple it is to sign up.